Important facts

 Recognized certifications include ISO 19011 training for internal auditors, the Certified Lead Auditor (e.g. in accordance with ISO 9001 or ISO 27001), the Certified Internal Auditor (CIA) and the Certified Information Systems Auditor (CISA).

-An audit follows a structured procedure that ensures that all relevant aspects are checked, analyzed and documented.
-The process comprises several phases: from planning and preparation to the actual implementation, evaluation of the results and the development of measures for optimization.
+An inspection follows a structured process that ensures all relevant aspects are examined, analyzed, and documented.
+The process consists of several phases: from planning and preparation through the actual execution to the evaluation of the results and the development of measures for optimization.

 Planning and preparation